MG10552/MG10552/README.md

                     <h5 align="center"><img src="assets/ChroniclesOfDreadEmpire_byGlenCook.webp" alt="dreadEmpire_GlenCook" style="object-fit: contain;" width="auto" height="400px"> <br/>One of my favourite book series is Glen Cook's <i>A Chronicle of the Dread Empire</i>.</h5></p>
             <br/>
             <li><b>Cooking </b>
                 <ul> is easy and fun.
-As a child I always liked helping in the kitchen and I was raised with principles of being independent so ability to feed myself and others is like a second nature to me.
+As a child I always liked helping in the kitchen.
+Both male and female members of my family are excellent cooks - no wonder I took after them.
+I was raised with principles of being independent so ability to feed myself and others is like a second nature to me.
 Thus, as long as you can bring me ingridients I can cook anything for you!
 I like samlipng new dishes, testing new techniques and equipment.
 I don't shy away from bizarre culinary experiments.
 Among all I probably enjoy baking cakes the most.  </ul></li>
             <br/>
             <li><b>Gardening </b>
                 <ul>is unexpected for sure.
 I maintain both house plants efficiently and small garden with edible plants like carrots, potatoes, tomatoes, strawberries, apples, plums or cherries.
 Spending at least some time in the nature is really great.
 On top of that having contact with physical labour that brings fruits I can enjoy throughout the year is quite satisfying.
 Thanks to the richness of my garden I can eat healthier and sweat away making preserves for the pantry which I can enjoy off season too.
 I also get some neighbours in form of numerous critters like lizards, snakes, ravens, crows, starlings and occasional family of stray cats. </ul></li>